-Allowing the scalar field to carry KK momentum does not lead to any major qualitative differences with the picture from the previous subsection.
+Allowing the scalar field to carry KK momentum does not lead to any major qualitative changes from the picture outlined in the previous subsection.
 However, looking at the definition of $Q(\tilde{r})$ in \eqref{eq:potEq}, we see that performing a similar analysis is obstructed by the increase in degree in $\tilde{r}$ of the polynomial we have to work with.
 It turns out that it is slightly easier to include the prefactors and consider:

-One can then technically replicate what was done for $\tilde{k}=0$, however, we also need to look at the second and third derivatives of \eqref{eq:kPot} and almost all steps of the process are more complicated with more subcases to consider, resulting in a lot of cumbersome expressions.
+One can then technically replicate what was done for $\tilde{k}=0$, however, we also need to look at the second and third derivatives of Eq.~\eqref{eq:kPot} and almost all steps of the process are more complicated with more subcases to consider, resulting in a lot of cumbersome expressions.
 We will therefore only mention two conditions that nonetheless allow one to, at least, distinguish the pure cloud modes from the rest.

-The potential, \eqref{eq:kPot}, approaches a negative value at both ends of the $\tilde{r}$ domain.
+The potential~\eqref{eq:kPot} approaches a negative value at both ends of the $\tilde{r}$ domain.
 Combining this with the fact that we can have a maximum of four zero-crossings with the horizontal axis, we can deduce that there can be either one or two classically allowed regions present for any set of parameters.
-This can be accompanied by a study of the sign of the first derivative at $\tilde{r}=1$ and the second derivative of \eqref{eq:kPot}, which is a quadratic in $\tilde{r}$.
-The former being negative allows for cloud modes only, as due to the asymptotics of the potential, \eqref{eq:kPot}, we need at least 2 extrema present to have a single classically allowed region.
+This can be accompanied by a study of the sign of the first derivative at $\tilde{r}=1$ and the second derivative of Eq.~\eqref{eq:kPot}, which is a quadratic in $\tilde{r}$.
+The former being negative allows for cloud modes only, as due to the asymptotics of the potential~\eqref{eq:kPot} we need at least 2 extrema to have a single classically allowed region.
 More are not possible because with the maximum number of extrema for $Q_k$, which is 3, a second classically allowed region and $Q'_k(\tilde{r}=1)<0$ require at least 2 minima and 2 maxima in the exterior of the star.
 Furthermore, determining the zeros of the second derivative will tell us how many concave regions (up or down) $Q_k(\tilde{r})$ has.
 The second classically allowed region only exists if there is more than one concavity, which implies that the discriminant of $Q_k''(\tilde{r})$ has to be non-negative.
 In the end, we derive the following conditions:

 where,